1998–99 Swiss Cup

-The 1998–99 Swiss Cup was the 74th season of Switzerland's annual football cup competition.
-It ended on 13 June 1999 with the Final held at Wankdorf, Bern.
+The 1998–99 Swiss Cup was the 74th season of Switzerland's football cup competition organised annually by the Swiss Football Association.
+The competition began on 4 August with the first game of the first round and ended on 13 June 1999 with the final held at the former Wankdorf in Bern.
 The winners earned a place in the first round of the UEFA Cup.